aditya-sekhar/LogisticRegression/README.md

 - **Bias (B):** Controls the point at which the sigmoid curve transitions from predicting one class to another, essentially setting the classification threshold.

 ## 1. `SimpleLogisticRegression`
-This class implements Logistic Regression using a `single feature` (e.g., the frequency of certain keywords in an email).
+This class implements Logistic Regression using a `single feature` (e.g., the age in an purchase decision).
 It is designed to illustrate the basic principles of Logistic Regression, including fitting a model, making predictions, and understanding the underlying mathematics.
 Key features:

 - **No dependencies on external libraries**: Pure Python implementation.
-- **Fit Method**: `fit(x, y, lr)` where `x` is the feature (e.g., keyword frequency), `y` is the binary outcome (spam or not), and `lr` is the learning rate.
+- **Fit Method**: `fit(x, y, lr)` where `x` is the feature (e.g., keyword frequency), `y` is the binary outcome (purchase or no purchase), and `lr` is the learning rate.
 - **Predict Method**: `predict(x)` used for making predictions on new data points.
+- **Predict Method**: `predict_proba(x)` used for making predictions as a range between 0 - 100.
 - **Cost Function**: Evaluation of the model performance using a logistic loss function.
 - **Gradient Descent**: Optimization of the model parameters.

 ## 2. `MultipleLogisticRegression`
-Expands the concepts to handle `multiple features` (like keyword frequency, email length, etc.).
-It includes both vectorized and standard implementations.
-Features:
+Expands the concepts to handle `multiple features` (like age, income, etc.).

 - **Standard Implementation**: Traditional approach, ideal for deeper understanding of the mathematical operations.
 - **Fit Method**: Adapted for multiple features to optimize the weights and bias.